 "What part of 'socks' don't you understand?"
 I asked, leaning back against the window frame, as Natalie approached.
 She then slowly raised her left leg, lifting up the thin black cloth, exposing her foot that she rested on the coffee table.
-And yes, she was wearing white knee-high socks.
+And yes, she was wearing white, knee-high socks.
 "See, now this is perfect.
-I have just the socks to admire, and none of that superfluous identity of your awful character to distract my fixation."
+I have just the socks to admire, and none of that superfluous identity of your awful character distracting my fixation."

 Natalie instantly threw the burqa back down covering her leg.
-Standing with her hands on her hips, she tapped her foot impatiently, saying, "I thought artists were meant to incessantly compliment their models!"
+Standing with her hands on her hips, she tapped her foot impatiently, saying, "I thought artists incessantly complimented their models!"